jjmschofield/arch-patterns/pagination/README.md

 ### Implementation
 This implementation provides a stable sort solution (defaulting to `createdAt` and `id` fields) and granting support for ordering by non-unique fields.

 The cursor contains information to provide to an ORM quuery without translation - potential resulting in coupling of column names to cursors.
+The cursor encoding is not optimized and can easily be shrunk / compressed.

 [Library implementation](src/lib/pagination/cursor)